 Someone said of Nigeria that while the intellectuals are running the government on social media the mediocre ones are on the ground doing same in practice.

 It happened that Folorunsho Alakija who of course needs no introduction as the richest Nigerian woman or is it, African woman, (I can’t be too sure now) used her Twitter handle to share her story of ‘faith’ perhaps to encourage and inspire the young entrepreneurs out there but ended up being bashed and insulted by some of those she was trying to inspire.

 So I just decided to do a little research on the Alakija story and present a brief media report.

 A cursory look at some of the obvious lies and likely truths.

-She has been labeled IBB’s housemaid or errand girl.
+She has been labelled IBB’s housemaid or errand girl.
 She was not.
-Sources who know her family way back in Lagos Island attest to the fact that though she came from a large polygamous family her background cannot be described as poor.
+Those who know her family way back in Lagos Island attest to the fact that though she came from a large polygamous family and that her background cannot in any way be described as poor.
 So she was nobody’s maid or errand girl.

 She was never a hairdresser as many have also erroneously tagged her, but rather from available records she started out as a secretary at Sijuade Enterprises and moved to the International Merchant Bank before she eventually left and started her Rose of Sharon Fashion House and Digital Reality Prints later.

 Some have called her Maryam Babangida’s ‘tailor’.
 Again the truth is that much as Maryam Babangida was among her A-list clientele the lady was no roadside tailor.
 As a matter of fact, she studied fashion and design in the UK and already had a budding outfit in Surulere, Lagos before she met IBB’s wife.